HOW DO I BECOME A SURROGATE?

 - Have a stable lifestyle and support system

-If you meet our qualifications for surrogate mothers, you can proceed with the screening process.
+If you meet our requirements for surrogate mothers, you can proceed with the screening process.
 The surrogate screening process will often include the following elements:

-While the screening process may seem laborious, it is important for everyone involved.
-You can take comfort in knowing that intended parents will also be screened to ensure they too are ready for surrogacy.
+While the screening process may seem arduous, it is important for everyone involved.
+You can take comfort in knowing that intended parents will also be screened to ensure they too are ready for surrogacy with Adoption and Surrogacy Choices of Colorado!

 Medical Requirements for Surrogates

-Because your health is so central to a successful surrogacy, it will be closely monitored throughout the entire surrogacy process, from the time you are screened until the delivery of the baby.
-As a surrogate, you will be required to undergo several medical tests and procedures and take fertility medications throughout the process.
+Because your health is so important to a successful surrogacy, it will be closely monitored throughout the entire surrogacy process – from screening through pregnancy and delivery.
+As a gestational carrier, you will be required to undergo medical tests and take fertility medications throughout the surrogacy process.

 Legal Requirements for Surrogates